Bullying Prevention Explained

 Is bullying harmful?
 Why prevent bullying?

 • Many studies show that rangatahi who are bullied are more likely to experience mental health issues, such as depression, anxiety and suicidal thoughts.
+This can impact on their learning, relationships and ability to feel good about who they are.

 • Bullying harms the person being bullied, the person doing the bullying and can also harm those who witness it (bystanders).